 Interested in majoring in Environmental Studies?

 To get started, you should take Environmental Studies 150: Introduction to Environmental Science (ENST 150), and Environmental Studies 151: Introduction to Environmental Policy (ENST 151) in your first or second years at Lawrence.
-ENST 150 is almost always taught in the spring term and ENST 151 is almost always taught in the Winter term.
 It’s fine to take both courses in the same year, but this is not mandatory.
-If you have AP credit in Environmental Science, you can submit it in place of ENST 150.
+Students with a 4 or a 5 on the AP Environmental Science exam can submit this credit instead of taking ENST150.

-Majors are also required to complete an experiential learning project through field research, an internship, off-campus study, or volunteering.
+ENST majors are also required to complete an experiential learning project through field research, an internship, off-campus study, or volunteering.
 Many students complete this requirement in the summer.
-This requirement does not have to be completed in a credit-bearing course.
+This requirement does not have to be completed as part of a credit-earning class.

 Note that the Environmental Studies program also offers an Environmental Science major, which might appeal to students who want even more of an interdisciplinary science focus than an ENST major with a natural science disciplinary focus.
 Double-majoring in ENST and ENSC is not allowed, so students who are having trouble deciding between the two should reach out to one of the faculty members who is affiliated with both majors.